google/pytypedecl/README.md

 This is not supported in the Python 3 function annotation syntax but is supported by pytypedecl.

-* **None-able types**: A none-able type can represent the range of values for its value type plus an additional None value.
-We use a trailing `?` to indicate that a type is none-able.
-For example, a parameter of type `int?` can accept an `int` or a `None` value.

 * **Union types**: It is sometime convenient to indicate that a type can hold values from a number of different types.
 Union types allow to express this idea.
-For example `int | float` indicates that a value may be an `int` or a `float`.
+For example `int or float` indicates that a value may be an `int` or a `float`.
 There is no limit to the number of types in a union.
-A none-able type can be seen as the union of a type and None -- `int?` is equivalent to `int | NoneType`.
+A none-able type can be seen as the union of a type and None.

-* **Intersection types**: An intersection type describes a type that belongs to all values of a list of types.
-For example, the intersection type `Readable & Writeable` describes a type that supports the operations `open`, `close`, `read`, and `write`.
-As a consequence, the intersection type `int & float` wouldn’t make much sense because there isn’t a value in Python that is both an `int` and a `float`.
+(Note: None is a unit type and is a subtype of NoneType.
+Because there's only one subtype of NoneType, for type-specification purposes, None and NoneType are the same.)

 * **Generics**: A type can be parameterised with a set of type arguments, similarly to Java generics.
-For example, `generator[str]` describes a generator that only produces `str`s, `dict[str,int]` describes a dictionary of keys of type `str` and values of type `int`.
+For example, `generator<str>` describes a generator that only produces `str`s, `dict<str, int>` describes a dictionary of keys of type `str` and values of type `int`.

 ### Coming soon: